vm75/wasm_ffi/example/README.md

 After this we have successfully compiled the opus c library and obtained `libopus.js` and `libopus.wasm`.

 ## 4. Initalize everything
 So now it's time to inizalize everything.
-Our goal is to obtain a [`DynamicLibrary`](https://pub.dev/documentation/web_ffi/latest/web_ffi/DynamicLibrary-class.html).
-Since that API for that is different for `dart:ffi` and `web_ffi` we need to write two files which will be conditionally imported.
+Our goal is to obtain a [`DynamicLibrary`](https://pub.dev/documentation/wasm_ffi/latest/wasm_ffi/DynamicLibrary-class.html).
+Since that API for that is different for `dart:ffi` and `wasm_ffi` we need to write two files which will be conditionally imported.

 ### 4.1 For non-web platforms
 This is the conventinal part.
 Create `lib/src/init_ffi.dart`: